umaratimomo-hub/ecs-threat-composer-project/README.md

 ---

 ### Project Overview
 This project aimed to demonstrate the deployment of a threat composer application from being created by a software developer and working on a local computer, all the way to being shipped live via AWS cloud and accessed by multiple teams within an environment.
 Along the way best practices were employed to ensure security, reliability, availability and cost were optimised as much as possible according to need and objectives.
-This project was built with a Platform Engineering mindset—focusing on developer self-service, automated guardrails, and reusable infrastructure to help reduce cognitive load.
+In this deployment the application was containerised and hosted securely behind an Application Load Balancer with strict HTTPS enforcement, integrating it with a fully automated CI/CD pipeline.
+This project was built with a Platform Engineering mindset, focusing on developer self-service, automated guardrails, and reusable infrastructure to help reduce cognitive load.

 ---

 ### What is a threat composer app?
 Threat Composer is an open-source threat modeling tool originally developed by AWS.
 It’s designed to help developers, security engineers, and architects identify and mitigate potential security vulnerabilities during the software design phase by identifying security issues and developing strategies to address them in the system context.
 A threat model directly supports the ability to define, agree upon, and communicate what is necessary in order to deliver a secure product or service.
 The Threat Composer provides a structured, dashboard-style interface where teams can document system architecture, identify threats, and assign mitigations.
-In my deployment, I took the application, containerized it, and hosted it securely behind an Application Load Balancer with strict HTTPS enforcement, integrating it with a fully automated CI/CD pipeline.

 ---